 - A player is positioned behind each cone

-- Player with the ball goes around the cone, moving the ball with his first touch from the left side to right
+- The player with the ball goes around the cone, moving the ball with his first touch from the left side to the right

 - Player passes the ball toward his partner with the second touch

-- Passing partner does the same thing, tips the ball with the first touch from left to right, and sends it back with his right foot.
+- The passing partner does the same thing, tips the ball with the first touch from left to right, and sends it back with his right foot.